 - pay off debt, make smart savings & build wealth

-This is another post in my Finance for Freedom series, where people share their inspirational stories of how they are making the most of money to create the life they love.
+This is another post in my Master Your Money series, where people share their inspirational stories of how they are making the most of money to create the life they love.
 Today is the turn of Faith Archer, a freelance journalist who blogs over at Much More With Less

 Tell us a bit about you and your family

 I’m a married mother-of-two, living in Suffolk after we made the big move from London.
 My husband works as a fundraiser for a local charity and my children are both at primary school.

 I am a freelance journalist, specializing in personal finance, and a money blogger, writing articles for the likes of the Sunday Times, Mirror Online, the Financial Times and the Money Advice Service.
 I also blog at Much More With Less about moving to the country, living on less and making the most of it.